One of the things that most IT leaders agree on, is the slow adoption of the public cloud. Our own survey also confirms that.

 Public cloud transformation – harder and slower

-The public cloud adaptation was always slower than anticipated and predicted.
+The public cloud adoption was always slower than anticipated and predicted.
 The prevailing opinion is that there’s a psychological barrier in the minds of IT decision makers to trust external entities with their data, applications and services especially with little formal guarantees.

 This is a very important factor, but not the only one.